-However, the possibility for people living in remote areas to participate in the labour market is limited, which may lead to a lower quality of life and social exclusion.
+However, the possibility for people living in remote areas to participate in the labour market is limited, which may lead to a lower quality of life and to social exclusion.
 It must be ensured that also in these regions, existing skills and workforces are integrated in the labour market.
 In terms of a Green Economy, this is especially true for people with traditional working skills.

-5.3 Sustainable consumer behavior
+5.3 SUSTAINABLE CONSUMER BEHAVIOUR

-Sustainable consumer behaviour means incorporating social and environmental consideration into purchasing and consumption decisions and thereby triggering more sustainable production patterns.
-There is an increasing awareness among people for healthy and sustainable lifestyle and the environmental and social performance of consumer goods and services.
-Numerous initiatives and campaigns run by public institutions and NGOs have sensitized and empowered consumers to make use of their purchasing power and influence the market by consuming goods and services with less environmental and social impact than conventional products.
+Sustainable consumer behaviour means incorporating social and environmental considerations into purchasing and consumption decisions, thereby triggering more sustainable production patterns.
+There is an increasing awareness among people for healthy and sustainable lifestyles and for the environmental and social performance of consumer goods and services.
+Numerous initiatives and campaigns run by public institutions and NGOs have raised awareness amongst consumers and empowered them to make use of their purchasing power and influence the market by consuming goods and services with less environmental and social impact than conventional products.
 The increasing existence of social and environmental labels and certificates has certainly also supported consumers in their efforts to live more sustainably.

-Next to private consumption, public procurement has a high potential to contribute to sustainable consumption and production patterns.
-European public authorities are major consumers with an approximate annual spending of two trillion Euro; this represents 19% of the EU's gross domestic product.19 By using their purchasing power to buy goods and services with lower environmental and social impacts, public authorities can make an important contribution to sustainability objectives.
-They can also provide incentives to the industry to develop more sustainable products and thereby influence the market, especially in fields where they command a large share of the market (building and construction, public transport, health care).
-Sustainable procurement helps achieving environmental targets that a public authority has set itself, can help reducing costs through a life cycle approach, sets an example to citizens as private consumers and has the potential to raise awareness of environmental and social issues.
+Apart from private consumption, public procurement has a high potential to contribute to sustainable consumption and production patterns.
+European public authorities are major consumers with an approximate annual spending of two trillion Euro: this represents 19% of the EU's gross domestic product.
+By using their purchasing power to buy goods and services with lower environmental and social impacts, public authorities can make an important contribution to sustainability objectives.
+They can also provide incentives to the industry to develop more sustainable products and thereby influence the market, especially in fields where they command a large share of the market (building and construction, public transport and health care).
+Sustainable procurement helps to achieve environmental targets that a public authority has set itself, can help to reduce costs through a life-cycle approach, sets an example to citizens as private consumers, and has the potential to raise awareness of environmental and social issues.
 Furthermore, it provides strong incentives to enterprises to improve their environmental performance and triggers economies of scale.

-Further to purchasing and procurement initiatives, there is an increasing number of consumer initiatives such as sharing and exchange initiatives, regional production, repair cafés and local currencies, showing the way to an alternative and more sustainable way of living and consuming.
+In addition to purchasing and procurement initiatives, there is an increasing number of consumer initiatives such as sharing and exchange initiatives, regional production, repair cafés and local currencies, showing the way to an alternative and more sustainable way of living and consuming.

 An economic system consists not only of producers but also of consumers.
 In the context of a Green Economy, it is important to look at the economy as a whole, i.e. also taking the consumption side into account.
 Through conscious consumer behaviour, citizens can improve their quality of life and contribute to resource efficiency.
-Appropriate policies need to be in place to set the right framework conditions for this to happen.
+Appropriate policies need to be put in place to set the right framework conditions for this to happen.